Anno 2008

 According to artist Jan Håfström, art is what we call “an incomprehensible encounter between a material and an idea” (DN chat 1/10-08).
 Håfström also makes a valuation: “In a good work of art, the material is always present, as a fact.
 But at the same time, it does not exist.
 It is completely engrossed in the idea.
 This shift between the spiritual and the physical is part of considering a work of art.”

 The artist works with a material.
 Which material?
 There is a difference between physical objects; things on the one hand, beings on the other.
 What is a creature signified as an ’animal’?
 What happens when creatures signified as ’animals’ make up the artistic material?
 The degree of consciousness of the being, the ability to feel joy and unease, or pain, i.e. abilities qualifying it for moral status, is put at risk.
-The creature is in danger of becoming a thing; it doesn’t have to become a thing, but it might become a thing.
+The creature is in danger of becoming a thing; it doesn’t have to become a thing, but it may become a thing.
 A thing is something that cannot feel feelings; a thing has no interest in how it is treated.
 It doesn’t matter for a dumpling of clay or a palette of oil paints if I kick the dumpling or palette, there is no one there who can suffer from the treatment.
-This is a difference within the category of ’material’ that is rarely discussed in art contexts although the use of beings as artistic material is ongoing.
+This is a difference within the category of ’material’ that is rarely discussed in art contexts despite the on going use of beings as artistic material.
 Think Damien Hirst, Nathalia Edenmont, Guillermo Vargas, Marco Evaristti and more.

-The relevance of these scientific experiments, and the exploitation of other animals that the experiments entails, can and should be discussed, but it still implies that we can be said to be well-equipped in argument when we, before The First Command, empathise with the dog who gets confused, briefly looks into the camera, suffers, and is turned into a thing.
+The relevance of these scientific experiments, and the exploitation of other animals that these experiments entails, can and should be discussed, but it still implies that we can be said to be well-equipped in argument when we, before The First Command, empathise with the dog who gets confused, briefly looks into the camera, suffers, and turns into a thing.
 Swallowed up as a sentient being.
 Its existence as a subject in a relationship with another subject has been fucked up, to express oneself contemporary.
 We have considered a shift, from spiritual sensual being with an experiential essence in the world, to a physical object, a material for an idea.
 Can similar illuminating art be created without exploiting the real material, the living dog?
 Can art investigate exploitation without exploiting?
 I think so.
 In any case, I wish that art, like research, would take on such a challenge.
 That art sees itself as an ethically responsible subject in relation to other sentient beings.
 And seeks to complicate and make things more challenging – also in relation to the creation process, method, and material.

 In In Memory of All Those Who Work Without Ever Getting a Reward, the dog creature trusts that the communication works as usual.
 But the moment the dog understands that the structure of the agreement – if you do this (nicely wait), I will do this (give the reward), and both will be content – has been broken, why then the dog walks away with distaste for the humiliating game (and for the sausage reward).
 And by this, simultaneously, the dog proves that it is more than a bundle of instincts.
 Do you have to be a dog to understand such an experience?
 I don’t think so.
 I believe that it is possible to transfer the game, as I just did in the childhood example, to human beings and that we will get similar spectrum of conditions, experiences, and reactions.
 The interaction in the two works mentioned was, the way I see it, a meeting between the one who is deceiving, and the one who is deceived and cannot do much about it.
 It was an encounter between the one who is in danger of consuming the material, and the one who understands and resists their material status by leaving the stage.

 What do we call that which was chipped away at, and if the act is repeated, is in danger of being consumed?
 “Friendship”, according to Francesco Alberoni in his classic Friendship, “is a movement in which one first creates superiority and then refrains from being superior.
 That is why friendship is often an averted antagonism.
 Friendship is thus a meeting between two individuals who decide to stand on the same plane, who recognize each other as sovereign without any longer asking who is superior and who is inferior.
 It is an equalizing act.”
 Let us say that the human being, in the artwork In Memory, after a while informs the dog creature that it is ok to take the sausage reward.
 Then such an equalizing moment takes place.
-A moment that strengthens trust and agreement and thus renews friendship.
+A moment that strengthens trust and agreement, and thus renews friendship.

 Anthropologist and psychologist Barbara Smuts says, in the book The Lives of Animals by J. M. Coetzee, about ’persons’ regardless of whether we can attribute human qualities to them or not and calls it the dictates of intersubjectivity: “If they relate to us as individuals and we relate to them as individuals, it is possible for us to have a personal relationship.
 If either party fails to consider the social subjectivity of the other, such a relationship is excluded.
 Trust does not define friendship by itself, even if it is an important element.
 Friendship requires some degree of reciprocity, a little give-and-take.”
 But is not such talk of friendship with dog people, self-deception?
 Hypocrisy?
 I hear Strömbeck say through her works.
 Can the gentlemanly human be anything but a pretend friend of the slave dog?
 After all, in general, dog people in human societies are a kind of slave populations.
 The colonizer humanity has divided the colonized, controls their reproduction, sells their cubs.
 This may be ethically wrong, but is there an alternative?
 Are what people call ’dogs’ not just about cosmetics?
 Toys for company’s sake because inside the Dog’s good-natured mask lurk the clichés of the Wolf?